Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization: Introduction

 \subsubsection{Decentralized unconstrained optimization methods}

-Earlier studies~\cite{nedic2009distributed, lobel2010distributed} on decentralized optimization have considered undirected communication graphs.
-In this setup, doubly-stochastic gossip matrices compatible with the graph structure can be constructed using Laplacian or Metropolis matrices.
+Earlier studies on decentralized optimization have considered undirected communication graphs~\cite{nedic2009distributed, lobel2010distributed}.
+In this setup, doubly-stochastic gossip matrices compatible with the graph structure can be constructed easily.
 These methods are restricted to a decaying step-size for convergence.
 As a result, the provable convergence rate is $\calO({1}/{\sqrt{K}})$, for the setup with convex and smooth objective functions and $\calO({1}/{K})$, when the objective functions become strongly-convex.
-Decaying step-size is needed for the convergence of these algorithms since the optimal solution, where $ \sum_{v=1}^M \nabla f^v(\bx^*) = 0$, is not necessarily a fixed-point of these algorithms~\cite{Xin2020}.
-The next group of algorithms tracks the gradient of the global function over iterations for convergence to the optimal solution, i.e. the optimal solution becomes the fixed-point of these algorithms.
-Gradient tracking can be implemented based on the dynamic average consensus protocol~\cite{zhu2010discrete} by utilizing the gradient information of all nodes.
-The optimization methods that employ this scheme are DIGing~\cite{nedic2017achieving}, EXTRA~\cite{shi2015extra}, and NEXT~\cite{Lorenzo2016NEXTIN}, where NEXT contains the others as its special cases.
+The next group of algorithms tracks the gradient of the global function over iterations for convergence to the optimal solution using fixed step-sizes.
+Gradient tracking can be implemented based on the dynamic average consensus protocol~\cite{zhu2010discrete}.
+Pioneered by~\cite{xin2018linear}, the optimization methods that employ this approach are DIGing~\cite{nedic2017achieving}, EXTRA~\cite{shi2015extra}, and NEXT~\cite{Lorenzo2016NEXTIN}.
 These methods use fixed step-sizes and achieve linear convergence, that is $\calO(\mu^K)$ for a $\mu \in (0,1)$, in a strongly-convex and smooth setting.